AlexSoundmaster/php-dump-array-variable-with-collapse-icons/README.md

 # php-dump-array-variable-with-collapse-icons

-Display a variable's contents using nice HTML formatting (Without the <pre> tag) and will properly display the values of variables like booleans and resources.
+Display a variable's contents using nice HTML formatting and will properly display the values of variables like booleans and resources.
 Supports collapsable arrays and objects as well.

 usage:
 dd($var);